Ford cancels Mexico plant. Will create 700 U.S. jobs in 'vote of confidence' in Trump

 Ford is canceling plans to build a new plant in Mexico.
 It will invest $700 million in Michigan instead, creating 700 new U.S. jobs.

-Ford (F) CEO Mark Fields said the investment is a "vote of confidence" in the pro-business environment president-elect Donald Trump is creating.
-However, he stressed Ford did not do any sort of special deal with Trump.
+Ford (F) CEO Mark Fields said the investment is a "vote of confidence" in the pro-business environment being created by Donald Trump.
+However, he stressed Ford did not do any sort of special deal with the president-elect.

 The $700 million investment will go to the Flat Rock, Michigan plant to produce more electric and self-driving cars.
-Ford believes electric vehicles will outsell gasoline-powered vehicles within the next 15 years.
+Ford believes electric vehicles will outsell gas-powered vehicles within the next 15 years.

+Ford executives spoke with Trump and vice-president elect Mike Pence this morning.
+Just hours before the Ford announcement, Trump criticized GM (GM) for producing cars in Mexico.

 "I am thrilled that we have been able to secure additional UAW-Ford jobs for American workers," said Jimmy Settles, United Auto Workers vice president.